-Missing edge protection at the barrier arm may cause severe or lethal injuries for persons, bicyclers, cabriolet drivers and motorcycle drivers when the barrier arm closes!
+Missing edge protection at the barrier arm may cause severe or lethal injury for persons, bicyclers and cabriolet drivers when the barrier arm closes!

 - Assemble edge protection. - If the edge protection is damaged, it must be replaced immediately.

 If you use a pendulum support, observe that you must mount part of the edge protection in front of the pendulum support and part of the edge protection behind the pendulum support.